Teleport uses the YAML file format for configuration. A full configuration

 - ecdh-sha2-nistp521

-# Message authentication code (MAC) algorithms that the server supports.
+# Default message authentication code (MAC) algorithms for SSH.
+This

-# This section only needs to be set if you want to override the defaults.
+# section only needs to be set if you want to override the defaults.

 mac_algos: